alexchilton1/7MU009---Music-Computing/README.md

 # 7MU009---Music-Computing
-Respository for the repurposed lighting desk step sequencer
+Repurposed broken lighting desk used to control a virtual step sequencer and synthesiser through the use of Arduinos.
+Built in Pure Data.